Needs Based Support, Consultation and Education for Diverse Human Needs

 Mascouche, Sainte-Anne-des-Plaines, La Plaine, Repentigny, Bois-des-Filion, Rosemère, Boisbriand, Saint-Thérèse, Blainville, and Laval.

-For all other areas, online support is available.
+For all other areas, contact me.

 A SPECIAL THANK YOU